bot-app/trading/docs/configuration.md

 The table below will list all configuration parameters available.

-Freqtrade can also load many options via command line (CLI) arguments (check out the commands `--help` output for details).
+Trading can also load many options via command line (CLI) arguments (check out the commands `--help` output for details).

 ### Configuration option prevalence